 death of His Son, a life laid down in love.
 There is no greater love than one lays down his life for another.
 In this

-case, the Son laid down His life for all of humanity and all of creation itself.
-Then the Father raised His Son from the
+case, the Son laid down His life for all humanity and all creation itself.
+Then the Father raised His Son from the dead

-dead as the New Creation Man to prove that love leads to life and that He freely gives His life to all by His grace
+as the new creation man to prove that love leads to life and that He freely gives His life to all by His grace through

-through the faith of His Son.
+the faith of His Son.
 This is where and how mankind finds true liberty.
-This is based solely on this one
+This is based solely on this one righteous act

-righteous act of love.
-And, now, the Father pours forth or disperses this love, this very fundamental nature, into
+of love.
+And, now, the Father pours forth or disperses this love, this very fundamental nature, into hearts through

 This explains true love, which is the good news.
-Mankind may have some expression of love, but the old humanity
+Humanity may have some expression of love, but the old humanity

 of the first Adam is so opposite God's Son, even opposed to Him.
 But, the Father overlooks mankind's true nature